pipe-cd/pipecd/docs/content/en/blog/control-plane-on-local.md

 docker-compose down
 ```

-NOTE: By following commands instead of above one, you can keep data such as Piped or applications on the Control Plane even after restarting/updating the server component.
+> Note: By following commands instead of above one, you can keep data such as Piped or applications on the Control Plane even after restarting/updating the server component.

 ```sh
 # Restart only the server component.